nelson123-lab/AI-response-drone-for-SAR/README.md

 - Quick visualization
   - The AIRED results are transmitted in real time on a monitor alongside GPS coordinates of human detection.

+## Motivation
+-	Kerala, a state in southern India, reported experiencing its worst flood in nearly a century on August 16, 2018.
+140 individuals remain missing, and over 483 people died.
+Our project was helpful for search and rescue efforts.

+## Implementation
+-	Utilizing the HERIDAL dataset, we created a multimodal technique (FPN + Classification) for human identification.
+- We were able to launch a hot drop using our drone's 5 kg of payload (Survival kit).
+-	The precision and recall of the experiment were 58.89% and 84.65%, respectively.